jacobvc/esp-lcd-3-5-board/README.md

 The Squareline example project implements a trivial Squareline generated appl;ication.

 This is called a DIY system because one can take an ESP32 development board, a [Lcd3.5Connectors board](https://github.com/jacobvc/ESP32-Hardware-Boards/tree/main/Lcd3.5Connectors) (less than $5 for 3 boards from OSH Park), and a 3.5 inch touch screen display.
-Anyone with limited soldering skills can assemble this to utilize one side of the development board to create a touch screen system with a SD Card interface.
+Anyone with limited soldering skills can assemble this to utilize one half of the development board for a touch screen system with a SD Card interface.

 The other side of the ESP32 can even be populated with one of the other connectivity boards for various combinations of physical I/O.